Full Legal Terms and Conditions

 - The sale of original high value historical artwork/icons/relics are banned.

-- The sale of any 2-5 condition full scale vehicles, including cars, planes and any other primary combustion engine or primarily electric engine powered vehicle in 2-5 conditions is banned.
+- The sale of any 2-5 condition full scale vehicles, including cars, planes and any other primary combustion engine or primarily electric engine powered (full scale) vehicle in 2-5 conditions is currently banned.

 - The sale of land, housing, fixed structures, housing property, property or land rental, property development rights, land usage rights or shares in such is currently banned.

-- The sale of pseudo pharmaceuticals or ‘alternative health products’, including any classified drug derived product, CBD oil, colloidal silver, food supplement sets, non-conventional supplements or substances are banned.
+- The sale of pseudo pharmaceuticals or ‘alternative health products’, including any classified drug derived product, CBD oil, untested food supplement sets, misleading non-conventional supplements or substances are banned.

 - The sale of Drugs or Drug equipment is banned: equipment designed specifically for or primarily for the construction, refinement or alteration of other substances into; drugs that alter human perception, mood or any other psychological effects.
 The sole exception to this rule is caffeine.